sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 		- [ ] critically assess alienation
 		- [ ] critically explain salient features of alienation.
 (2024) = *i.e. criticism for each point of explanation lagega har thinker ke liye*
 	- **Class Struggle**
+		- [ ] explain class-antagonism and functionalist's reaction to this view.
+		- [ ] short note: class in itself and class for itself.
 		- [ ]
 - **static concepts other than pyqs**
 	- [ ]